nikolaydubina/fpdecimal/README.md

 # Fixed-Point Decimals

-> [!CAUTION]
-> DO NOT initialize package level constants if you are modifying `FractionDigits`.
-Variables may be initialized with different scaling factor depending on where `init()` call happens.

 > To use in money, look at [github.com/nikolaydubina/fpmoney](https://github.com/nikolaydubina/fpmoney)

 > _Be Precise.
 Using floats to represent currency is almost criminal. — Robert.C.Martin, "Clean Code" p.301_